UK: Europe-led mission will protect vital shipping in Gulf

-LONDON (AP) — Britain announced plans Monday to develop and deploy a Europe-led “maritime protection mission” to safeguard shipping in the vital Strait of Hormuz in light of Iran’s seizure of a British-flagged tanker in the waterway.
+LONDON (AP) — Britain announced plans Monday to develop and deploy a Europe-led “maritime protection mission” to safeguard shipping in the vital Strait of Hormuz in light of Iran’s seizure of a British-flagged tanker in the waterway last week.

-Briefing Parliament on the budding crisis, Foreign Secretary Jeremy Hunt accused Iran of “an act of state piracy” that will be met with stern international resolve.
+Briefing Parliament on the budding crisis, Foreign Secretary Jeremy Hunt accused Iran of “an act of state piracy” that must be met with a coordinated international reaction.

+Iranian officials have suggested the Stena Impero was seized and taken to an Iranian port in response to Britain’s role in seizing an Iranian oil tanker two weeks earlier off the coast of Gibraltar, a British overseas territory located on the southern tip of Spain.

-He announced precious few details but said Britain’s European allies will play a major role keeping shipping lanes open.
+Hunt announced precious few details of the proposed protection mission, but said Britain’s European allies will play a major role in keeping shipping lanes open.
 One-fifth of all global crude exports passes through the narrow strait between Iran and Oman.

-“We will seek to put together a European-led maritime protection mission to support safe passage of crew and cargo in this vital region,” he said.

-“We have had constructive discussion with a number of countries in the last 48 hours and we will discuss later this week the best way to complement this with recent U.S. proposals in this area.”
+The foreign secretary said Iran must understand that its actions will only lead to a bigger Western military footprint in the region.

+“It is with a heavy heart that we are announcing this increased international presence in the Gulf, because the focus of our diplomacy has been on de-escalating tensions in the hope that such changes would not be necessary,” Hunt said.

-He sought to put distance between Britain and its closest international ally, the United States.
-Washington has broken with London on Iran policy because of President Donald Trump’s rejection of the international accord designed to prevent Iran from developing nuclear weapons.
-Trump pulled the U.S. out of the accord last year and reimposed harsh sanctions, which have had a severe effect on Iran’s economy.
+He also sought to put distance between Britain and its closest international ally, the United States.

+Washington has broken with London on Iran policy as a result of President Donald Trump’s rejection of the international accord designed to prevent Iran from developing nuclear weapons.
+Trump pulled the U.S. out of the accord last year and re-imposed harsh sanctions, which have had a severe effect on Iran’s economy.

 The foreign secretary said the planned European mission was not part of the U.S. policy of exerting “maximum pressure” on Iran.

-It was not clear which countries will join the protection force Hunt is discussing, or how quickly it can be put in place.
+It was unclear which countries will join the protection force or how quickly it can be put in place.
+Hunt said he had consulted with foreign ministers of Oman, the United States, France, Germany, Italy, Finland, Spain and Denmark.

-Iranian officials have suggested the seizure was in response to Britain’s role in seizing an Iranian oil tanker two week earlier.
+There are no British nationals among the Stena Impero’s 23 crew members — most are Indian, as well as Filipino, Russian and Latvian nationals.
 Iran released new video showing the ship’s crew for the first time Monday, an apparent attempt to show they were unharmed.
-None of the 23 are British nationals.
-The crew is mostly Indian, and includes Filipino, Russian and Latvian nationals.

-British Prime Minister Theresa May chaired an emergency security session to discuss how to respond to Iran’s actions.

-May’s official spokesman, James Slack, said giving an individual naval escort to all U.K.-flagged ships is not an option because of the volume of traffic.
-But he denied cuts have made the Royal Navy too small.

 “When you illegally seize a ship in Gibraltar… we don’t deem it as necessary to show tolerance,” he said.
 “Some countries have asked for the immediate release of the British tanker.
 Well, we ask those countries to make the same request to Britain first.”

-Britain says it acted lawfully off the Gibraltar coast to prevent illegal oil shipments to Syria that would have violated European Union sanctions while Iran broke international maritime law by forcing the Stena Impero to change course and go to Iran.
+Britain says it acted lawfully off the Gibraltar coast to prevent illegal oil shipments to Syria that would have violated European Union sanctions.
+It says Iran broke international maritime law by forcing the Stena Impero to change course and go to Iran.

 Britain says the tanker was in Omani waters at the time, which Iran disputes.